Right hemisphere brain damage: Pragmatic and Conversation-Level Impairments

+Right hemisphere damage may disrupt one or more stages, resulting in fewer or less effective questions during conversation.
+The disruption of one or more stages can be due to the different types of questions that place more demand on cognitive skills, impacting their ability to ask questions.

+The authors recommend using conversational samples, specifically "first-encounter" interactions, to assess question-asking behavior, not just by how much they speak.
+By focusing on those qualities, clinicians will gain a better sense of pragmatic and cognitive impairments individuals with RHD may have.
+They propose targeting inferencing, information-need awareness, and explicit question creation in therapy, as well as improving executive function supports that enable effective conversational participation, which can help increase their use of asking questions and cognitive supports to gather more information.

 Cause

 Stroke is the most common source of damage for a right hemisphere damage.
 The stroke for this disorder occurs in the right hemisphere of the brain.
 Other etiologies that cause right hemisphere damage include: trauma (traumatic brain injury), disease, seizures disorders, and infections.
 Depending on the etiology that causes the right hemisphere damage, different deficits can be accounted for.
 "The level of deficit or disorder an individual with right hemisphere damage displays depends on the location and extent of the damage.
 A small focal right hemisphere stroke can produce a very specific deficit and leave most other cognitive and perceptual processes intact, whereas a very large stroke in the right hemisphere more than likely results in multiple profound deficits."
 Adults with right hemisphere damage may exhibit behavior that can be characterized by insensitivity to others and preoccupation with self; unawareness of the social context of conversations; and verbose, rambling and tangential speech.